Summary

 When do credit card issuers report to credit bureaus?

-Furthermore, it’s rare that creditors send out the reports to all three bureaus – Experian, Equifax and TransUnion – on the same day.
-That means information on your credit reports regarding your credit card usage can differ, which is one of the reasons why your multiple credit scores don’t match.
+In actuality, every lender reports to the bureaus following its own schedule, according to Experian, and it typically happens every 30 to 45 days.
+Further complicating matters is the fact that it’s rare for creditors to send out the reports to all three bureaus — Experian, Equifax and TransUnion — on the same day.
+That means the credit card usage information on your credit reports can differ, which is one reason why your three credit scores don’t match.

 Your credit card issuer may report your credit card activity to the credit bureaus at the end of the billing cycle – or on a different date entirely.
 It may report to every bureau at the same time or have a different schedule for each of them.

-It may be frustrating not to have a definitive answer to when your credit card company reports to the bureaus.
-However, making sure your balance remains as low as possible and making every payment on time can help your credit regardless of your issuer’s reporting schedule.
+It can be frustrating not to have a definitive answer as to when your credit card company reports to the bureaus, especially if you’re trying to increase your credit score and keep your credit utilization low.
+However, making sure your balance remains as low as possible and making every payment on time can help your credit, regardless of your issuer’s reporting schedule.

 Editorial Disclaimer